samuelsurulere/samuelsurulere/README.md

 ### Hi there, my name is **Samuel** 👋!

-I completed a PhD in Applied Mathematics and recently transitioned to Data Science by attending an immersive coding bootcamp.
-Here, I highlight some of the projects I have worked on being only three months old in data.
+I completed a PhD in Applied Mathematics and recently transitioned to Data Science.
+During my learning process, I developed strong interests in developing data-driven solutions.
+Learning about statistical modeling, supervised and unsupervised learning really piqued my interest.
+I am currently working on learning and building a project in LLMs, recommender systems.
+After completing those, I intend to work on a project related to different unstructured data and possibly graph data.
+Despite being three months old in working with data related tools, I highlight some of the projects I have completed at a coding bootcamp in my pinned repositories below this profile intro.
+Some of those projects encompass using relational database (PostgreSQL) to acquire insights from raw unprocessed data, data analytics and visualization using Tableau software, statistical modeling, supervised learning and unsupervised learning using various python libraries.

+The work I am most proud of is the capstone project which was the classification of traffic road signs in Alberta province using one shot learning technique and transfer learning.

+### Tech stack
-### These are some of the tech stacks I have proficiency in
+These are some of the tech stacks I have learned and have proficiency in:

 <p align="left">
 <img src="https://github.com/devicons/devicon/blob/v2.15.1/icons/python/python-original.svg" alt="python" width="45" height="45"/>